Canada's Next Day DNA Sequencing Service

 Sample submission

-Please send plasmids in 8-strip tubes only.
+Please send plasmids in 8-strip tubes when submitting less than 48 samples.

 Please courier or bring samples to: